alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 Allow roughly 15 minutes for the changes to propagate through CloudFront edge locations.

-This step just congfired logs.example.com S3 bucket to serve as storage for site access logs.
+This step just configured logs.example.com bucket to serve as storage for site access logs.
 Roughly every hour CloudFront will save access logs into the given bucket.
 This is a great scalable way of keeping a backup of all your access logs and I highly recommend it.